-What types of in-office ultrasound does East Lakeland offer?
+What types of in-office ultrasound in Jackson MS does East Lakeland offer?

 - Transvaginal Scans—a specifically designed probe transducer is placed inside the vagina to generate sonogram images.
 This is type of ultrasound is used for gynecologic problems and in the early stages of pregnancy.